-КРА IDP Programme (IDP PRIORITY AREA) Strategic Objective KPI Number КРІ FY 2020/21 FY 2021/22 FY 2022/23 FY 2023/24 FY 2024/25 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 1.
-Number of monthly RRAMS expenditure reports submitted to Dept. of Transport by 30 June 12 12 12 12 12 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 2.
-Annual RRAMS Business Plan submitted to Department of Transport by 31 May 31-May 31-May 31-May 31-May 31-May BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services ÿ.
-Service Provider appointed to provide support with the updating of the RRAMS by 15 December - 15-Dec - 15-Dec - BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services .4 Number of quarterly RRAMS progress reports submitted to Dept. of Transport by 30 June 4 4 4 4 4 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Sustainable Development Orientated Municipality To enhance the skills capacity of young professionals in the built environment 5.
-Annual ISDG Business Plan submitted to National Treasury by 31 August 31-Aug 31-Aug 31-Aug 31-Aug 31-Aug BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Sustainable Development Orientated Municipality To enhance the skills capacity of young professionals in the built environment 6.
-Number of monthly ISDG Grant Implementation reports submitted to National Treasury by 30 June 12 12 12 12 12 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Sustainable Development Orientated Municipality To enhance the skills capacity of young professionals in the built environment 7.
-Number of quarterly ISDG Grant Implementation reports submitted to National Treasury by 30 June 4 4 4 4 4
+КРА IDP Programme (IDP PRIORITY AREA) Strategic Objective KPI Number КРІ FY 2021/22 FY 2022/23 FY 2023/24 FY 2024/25 FY 2025/26 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 12.
+Annual RRAMS Business Plan submitted to Department of Transport by 31 May 31-May 31-May 31-May 31-May 31-May BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 13.
+Service Provider appointed to provide support with the updating of the RRAMS by 15 December ı 15-Dec - 15-Dec 1 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 14.
+Number of quarterly RRAMS progress reports submitted to Department of Transport by 30 June 4 4 4 4 4 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Sustainable Development Orientated Municipality To enhance the skills capacity of young professionals in the built environment 15.
+Annual ISDG Business Plan submitted to National Treasury by 31 August 31-Aug 31-Aug 31-Aug 31-Aug 31-Aug BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Sustainable Development Orientated Municipality To enhance the skills capacity of young professionals in the built environment 16.
+Number of monthly ISDG Grant Implementation reports submitted to National Treasury by 30 June 12 12 12 12 12 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Sustainable Development Orientated Municipality To enhance the skills capacity of young professionals in the built environment 17.
+Number of quarterly ISDG Grant Implementation reports submitted to National Treasury by 30 June 4 4 4 4 4 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 18.
+Number of triannual Integrated Transport Plan update progress reports submitted to the Municipal Manager by 30 June 3 3 3 3 3

-КРА IDP Programme (IDP PRIORITY AREA) Strategic Objective KPI Number КРІ FY 2020/21 FY 2021/22 FY 2022/23 FY 2023/24 FY 2024/25 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services œ Number of triannual Integrated Transport Plan update progress reports submitted by 30 June 3 3 3 3 3 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 9.
-Draft Updated Integrated Transport Plan annually submitted by 31 May 31-May 31-May 31-May 31-May 31-May BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 10.
-Integrated Transport Plan Stakeholder engagement annually completed by 31 March 31-Mar 31-Mar 31-Mar 31-Mar 31-Mar BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 11.
-Final updated Integrated Transport Plan annually submitted to the Department of Transport, Safety and Liaison by 30 June 30-Jun 30-Jun 30-Jun 30-Jun 30-Jun BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 12.
-District Transport Authority established by 30 June 30-Jun - - - - BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 13.
-Number of quarterly Joe Morolong LM internal road monitoring reports submitted by 30 June 4 4 4 4 4 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 14.
-Number of quarterly Gamagara LM internal road monitoring reports submitted by 30 June 4 4 4 4 4 BASIC SERVICE DELIVERY AND Road and Transport To provide roads and transport services 15.
-Number of quarterly Ga- Segonyana LM internal road 4 4 4 4 4
+КРА IDP Programme (IDP PRIORITY AREA) Strategic Objective KPI Number КРІ FY 2021/22 FY 2022/23 FY 2023/24 FY 2024/25 FY 2025/26 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 19.
+Draft Updated Integrated Transport Plan annually submitted to the Municipal Manager by 31 May 31-May 31-May 31-May 31-May 31-May BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 20.
+Integrated Transport Plan Stakeholder engagement annually completed by 31 March 31-Mar 31-Mar 31-Mar 31-Mar 31-Mar BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 21.
+Final updated Integrated Transport Plan annually submitted to the Department of Transport, Safety and Liaison by 30 June 30-Jun 30-Jun 30-Jun 30-Jun 30-Jun BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 22.
+District Transport Authority established by 30 June 30-Jun - - - - BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 23.
+Number of quarterly Joe Morolong LM internal road monitoring reports submitted to the Municipal Manager by 30 June 4 4 4 4 4 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 24.
+Number of quarterly Gamagara LM internal road monitoring reports submitted to the Municipal Manager by 30 June 4 4 4 4 4 BASIC SERVICE DELIVERY AND INFRASTRUCTURE DEVELOPMENT Road and Transport To provide roads and transport services 25.
+Number of quarterly Ga- Segonyana LM internal road monitoring reports submitted to the Municipal Manager by 30 June 4 4 4 4 4